-Adjust sprinklers so only your lawn is watered and not the house, sidewalk, or street.
+- Aim your sprinklers so only your lawn is watered - not the house, sidewalk, or street.

-Here's a typical scenario - If a house has 8 sprinkler zones, running a 15-minute cycle every other day of the week, each zone will put out approximately 14 gallons of water per minute.
-In this example, after 2 months, there will be an ADDITIONAL 47,040 gallons of water usage on the bill.
+Here's a typical scenario - If a house has 8 sprinkler zones, running a 15-minute cycle every other day of the week, then each zone will put out approximately 14 gallons of water per minute.
+In this example, after 2 months, that adds up to an ADDITIONAL 47,040 gallons of water usage on the bill.
 These values are approximate, but are a starting point for estimating usage on an average sprinkler system.
 Newer sprinkler systems, drip irrigation, or hose irrigation may operate more efficiently.

-In-ground sprinkler systems irrigate quickly, and can apply more water than the ground can absorb.
+In-ground sprinkler systems irrigate quickly and can apply more water than the ground can absorb.
 Usually 1/4" of water per watering will fully saturate your lawn.
-To prevent over-watering, you can do a “tuna can” test - place an empty tuna can in each zone, and then measure how much water is in the can after watering to see how much is being applied.
+To prevent over-watering, do a "tuna can" test - place an empty tuna can in each zone, and then measure how much water is in the can after watering to see how much is being applied.

-Most importantly, Don't Set It And Forget It!
+Most importantly, don't set it and forget it!
 Always check your sprinkler controller's settings at least once a year, and after any power outages - many sprinkler controllers will reset to factory settings after a loss of power.
-It's also a good idea to walk your yard occasionally to check for signs of leaks or over-watering.
+It's also a good idea to walk around your yard occasionally to check for signs of leaks or over-watering.

 Programming Your Sprinklers